End-User Terms of Service

-- We will provide you with a software tool (the “Tool”) which you can use to transmit information relating to payment accounts (“Account Information”) that you hold with an Account Servicing Payment Service Provider (i.e. any payment service provider (for example, a bank or credit card issuer) that maintains a payment account on your behalf that is accessible online) (“ASPSP”) to your account information service provider (the “Provider”), according to these Terms of Service and the terms that you have agreed with the Provider that has referred you to us.
+- We will provide you with a software tool (the “Tool”) which you can use to transmit information relating to payment accounts (“Account Information”) that you hold with an Account Servicing Payment Service Provider (i.e. any payment service provider (for example, a bank or credit card issuer) that maintains a payment account on your behalf that is accessible online) (“ASPSP”) to your account information or other service provider (the “Provider”), according to these Terms of Service.

 - To use the Tool you will need to provide the same identifying information that you use to access the relevant payment accounts when you log in yourself (the “Credentials”).